In descending order of most to least enjoyed. My favorite read of the month was a reread…

 Best Horror 150 (8/150)

 Naruto Volumes 1-9: Off to a roaring start as our young hero and his friends learn the ways of the ninja.
 No dawdling here, the fights begin almost immediately.
-(My son owned these, given to LFL)
+(My son owned these, given to a LFL)

 2025 “Orange” Book Challenge (Ongoing 72 volume series that only counts as 1 book)